 We were in no doubt that if we rejected the order, it would mean the end of our relationship with this supplier.
 We toyed with the idea of asking for a discount instead, but it was questionable how much any benefit to us, would outweigh the souring of the relationship.

-After lots of consideration, and several glasses of wine, we decided to accept the batch and move onward and upwards.
+After lots of consideration, and several glasses of wine, we decided to accept the batch and move onward and upward.
 We concluded that even with the best will in the world, it was not financially viable for the supplier to interrupt their schedules to improve this very small print run of 25 silk scarves.

 Happily, we discovered that we made the right decision.
 Our scarves are lovely and have been very well received with no mention of strike-through.
 We also got to continue with our supplier and have gone on to produce some fantastic pocket squares with them.